-The apostle John alone witnessed these events in some type of supernatural visual preview of coming events in the distant future.
+The apostle John alone witnessed these events in some supernatural visual preview of coming events in the distant future.
 However, any of us can imagine what he saw.
-Rather than analyzing the words in-depth, simply experience them in your mind’s eye.
-For a moment visualize the four riders on the four horses galloping through hapless humanity taking victims wherever they go.
+Rather than analyzing the words in-depth, experience them in your mind’s eye.
+For a moment, visualize the four riders on the four horses galloping through hapless humanity, taking victims wherever they go.
 Experience the terror.
 Envision something like the dreaded ring-servants of the Dark Lord Sauron, the Black Riders, in Lord of the Rings, only a bit more colorful and monstrous.

 Elements of the four seals have been present throughout history and are in the world today.
 During the Great Tribulation, these horrific conditions will be multiplied exponentially to unprecedented levels.

 Why does the Father do this?
 There are numerous reasons, not the least of which is to get the attention of the human race.
 He wants humanity to come to grips with the truth found in the Word of God.
 The Father uses these crises to turn the hearts and minds of people toward Him.

 2 Wake up!
 Strengthen what little remains, for even what is left is almost dead.
 I find that your actions do not meet the requirements of my God.

 3 Go back to what you heard and believed at first; hold to it firmly.
 Repent and turn to me again.
 If you don’t wake up, I will come to you suddenly, as unexpected as a thief.

 The Devil presents himself in disguise, using subterfuge and deceit.
 He has deceived the world.

 1 John 5:19 We know that we are of God and that the whole world lies in the power of the evil one.